 580 kilometers of hiking trails open the impressive mountain world up to the highest peaks in the eastern Alps, the Piz Palü and the Piz Bernina.
 They lead to attractive destinations such as the romantic wilderness of Val Roseg and the panoramic mountain Muottas Muragl, which offers a breathtaking view over the entire lake district.
 400 kilometers of bike paths, a fixed rope park, two exciting Via Ferrata routes, a modern congress and cultural center and a lively new adventure pool complement the variety of scenic impressions.

-Pontresina, the best of high alpine pleasures: Switzerland’s longest glacier descent is found in the Diavolezza/Lagalb ski area.
+Pontresina, the best of high alpine pleasures: Imposing peaks and glaciers surround this idyllic resort with its picturesque alleyways, making it a favourite base for ice-climbing, ski touring and snowshoeing.
+Cross-country skiers also like to stop by, as the famous marathon route virtually runs through the village.
+In addition, Pontresina is considered a stronghold of curling in Switzerland.
+For families, the ski area of San Spiert offers varied slopes and a toboggan run, while Diavolezza presents a spectacular series of challenges.
+Switzerland’s longest glacier descent is found in the Diavolezza/Lagalb ski area.
 It runs on the moraines of the Pers and Morteratsch glaciers.
 With a gradient of 86%, Lagalb also has the steepest descent in Graubünden.
 Visitors looking for a romantic ambiance enjoy horse-drawn sleighrides through the snow-covered pine forests and in the Roseg Valley.

 - Diavolezza – panorama mountain with mountain restaurant at 3000 m, skiing area, high-altitude cross-country track, glacier walks and via ferrata climb.